stackbit/contentful-listener/README.md

 The Contentful listener listens for content changes in Contentful and invokes the provided callback when such changes occur.

+You can use this listener with [Nextjs Hot Content Reload](https://github.com/stackbit/nextjs-hot-content-reload) package when working locally to "hot reload" your browser with fresh content.

 Usage:

 ```typescript